Riazuddin (physicist): 1971 war and atomic bomb project

 After his return from the United States, Riazuddin was inducted into the Pakistan Atomic Energy Commission (PAEC) as member (technical).
 In 1974, he began to take research with the TPG, and began one of the pioneering member of the TPG.
 In 1973, Raziddin Siddiqui formed the Mathematical Physics Group (MPG) which closely collaborated with Theoretical Physics Group.
 Riazuddin called his mathematician friend Asghar Qadir, who specialised in special relativity under Riazuddin and Salam, to join the Mathematical Physics Group.
 Later in his career, Qadir published a college text book on theory of special relativity.
 Shortly after the India surprise nuclear test — Pokhran-I, Munir Ahmad Khan called for a meeting to initiate the work on atomic bomb.
 Riazuddin and Salam represented the Theoretical Physics Group (TPG), and it was decided to develop the implosion method for the first device.
 During the meeting, the word "bomb" was never used; instead academic scientists preferred to use the scientific research rationale.
 The Theoretical Physics Group began its research and directly reported to Abdus Salam.

 In 1977, both MPG and TPG scientists completed the design and calculation of an atomic bomb.
 Along with Qadir, Riazuddin continued to develop the theoretical designs of the atomic weapon during 1978.
 In 1982 the PAEC finally developed the device under the leadership of Munir Ahmad Khan.
 The PAEC carried out the first cold-test of the TPG's theoretical design by May 1983 at Kirana Hills.
 The test teams were headed by Ishfaq Ahmad, a nuclear physicist, and Munir Ahmad Khan supervised the testings.

 Riazuddin later disclosed that he worked as part of the team, under Abdus Salam, that worked on designs for Pakistan's nuclear explosive device.
-As he explained:

-"We were the designers of the bomb, like the tailor who tells you how much of the material is required to stitch a suit.
-We had to identify the fissile material, whether to use plutonium or...enriched uranium, which method of detonation, which explosive, which type of tampers and lenses to use, how material will be compressed, how shock waves will be created, what would be the yield."
-Riazuddin also disclosed that since Pakistan found it difficult to manufacture beryllium reflectors, the first nuclear explosive device designed by the "Theoretical Physics Group" used Uranium-238 as a reflector.
+As he explained: "We were the designers of the bomb, like the tailor who tells you how much of the material is required to stitch a suit.
+We had to identify the fissile material, whether to use plutonium or...enriched uranium, which method of detonation, which explosive, which type of tampers and lenses to use, how material will be compressed, how shock waves will be created, what would be the yield.".